-The Shelley Conference draft programme – now available here.
+The Shelley Conference final programme – now available here.

 We can now announce that, due to the quantity of high-quality abstracts we have received, the conference has been expanded and will run from 9am-6pm on Friday 15 September and continue from 9am-2pm on Saturday 16 September.

 We can also reveal that Prof. Kelvin Everest will deliver a plenary talk, as well as the highly anticipated talks by Prof. Crook and Prof. O’Neill.

 There will be no one-day fee for this conference.
 All delegates must pay the full registration fee whether they attend for one day or two (currently set at waged academics: £45, students/ECRs: £15, subject to change).
 Lunch on the Friday, a snack on the Saturday, various tea/coffee breaks and a wine reception on Friday evening are all included in this price.

 Keynote speakers: Prof. Nora Crook (Anglia Ruskin University), Prof. Kelvin Everest (University of Liverpool), Prof. Michael O’Neill (Durham University)